 The year of 2020 has certainly been a challenge for many of us.
 Most importantly I hope everyone has remained healthy in body and soul.
 Vermont’s governor has done a great job directing the best way to minimize the effect on the state, its inhabitants and future visitors.
-Leave No Trace Cabin has taken the safety of our guests very seriously and cancelled all reservations from mid-March to mid-June according to the governor’s directive.
+Leave No Trace Cabin has taken the safety of our guests and cleaning staff very seriously and during 2020 cancelled all reservations from mid-March to mid-June according to the governor’s directive.
 During this downtime extra cleaning has been performed – extras that we normally don’t have time to do during the normal busy bookings.
 When you visit you might wish to show your appreciation for the extra effort by leaving a tip for the cleaning lady!

 Sculpturefest – This is a wonderful opportunity to take a walk around 2 adjacent farms that have lovely views and numerous unique sculptures positioned throughout the properties.
 There is no charge.
 Put on your walking shoes, take your pet – and enjoy the generosity of these landowners. www.sculpturefest.org for directions.
 It’s open year round – check the weather to decide your footwear however!